KCRP-CD

-KCRP-CD (channel 41) is a low-power, Class A television station in Corpus Christi, Texas, United States, affiliated with the Spanish-language UniMás network.
+KCRP-CD (channel 41) is a low-power, Class A television station in Corpus Christi, Texas, United States, affiliated with the Spanish-language network UniMás.
 It is owned by Entravision Communications alongside Univision affiliate KORO (channel 28).
-Both stations share studios on North Mesquite Street in Downtown Corpus Christi, while KCRP-CD's transmitter is located on Navigation Boulevard in western Corpus Christi.
+The two stations share studios on North Mesquite Street in downtown Corpus Christi; KCRP-CD's transmitter is located on Navigation Boulevard on the city's west side.

 History

-The station was founded on July 31, 1986 under call sign K22BH, showing music videos.
+The station was founded on July 31, 1986, under call sign K22BH and began broadcasting on January 2, 1991, showing music videos.
 On January 11, 1995, the station joined The WB upon the network's launch; on September 21, 1998, the station dropped WB programming (when cable-only "KWDB" launched) and became an independent station.
 On May 8, 2000, it changed the call sign to K41FO.
 On June 14, 2001, it became KCRP-LP and then became KCRP-CA on November 13 that year.
 In 2002, the station joined TeleFutura; after TeleFutura became UniMás in 2013, the station became an affiliate of the new network.
 On June 3, 2015, the station was licensed for digital operation and changed the call sign to the current KCRP-CD.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: